AP Top 25 Takeaways: Week before showdown, Wisconsin exposed

 The larger takeaway is this: The days of defense wins championships in college football are over.

-In a sense, what stung the Badgers is what burned Georgia in last week’s stunning upset against South Carolina.
+What stung the Badgers is what burned Georgia in last week’s stunning upset against South Carolina.
 The Bulldogs have the blue-chip talent, but, like Wisconsin, lack a diverse and high-powered offense.
 Blame it on the rain in Athens, Georgia, maybe, but Georgia followed up its loss with another lackluster offensive performance, beating Kentucky 21-0.

 Like Georgia, the Badgers are still in position to do big things.
 They get the Buckeyes next week and maybe again in the Big Ten championship game.
 But at this point, Wisconsin beating Ohio State next week will be only a little less surprising than the Badgers getting upset by Illinois.